OpenLMIS/openlmis-referencedata-ui/README.md

 For the development environment in Docker, you can sync with Transifex by running the sync_transifex.sh script.
 This will upload your source messages file to the Transifex project and download translated messages files.

 The build process has syncing with Transifex seamlessly built-in.

+### Feature Flags
+- `CATCHMENT_POPULATION_CALC_AUTO`: By default __false__. .
+This feature flag controls whether the catchment population is automatically aggregated (`editable only in the lowest-level geo zones, such as districts, and then automatically propagated to higher levels like provinces and the country`) or allows for manual editing.
+You can modify the default value in the file: `catchment-population-auto-calc.flag.run.js`.
+Additionally, you can define which geographic level should be treated as the lowest (e.g., if a level lower than the district is introduced) in: `geographic-level.service.js`.
+You can also modify `CATCHMENT_POPULATION_CALC_AUTO` via `settings.env`.